ShalokShalom/bomi/src/mpv/DOCS/man/vf.rst

         Format name, e.g. rgb15, bgr24, 420p, etc. (default: don't change).
     ``<outfmt>``
         Format name that should be substituted for the output.
-If they do not have the same bytes per pixel and chroma subsampling, it will fail.
+If they do not have the same bytes per pixel and chroma subsamplimg, it will fail.
     ``<colormatrix>``
         Controls the YUV to RGB color space conversion when playing video.
 There are various standards.
 Normally, BT.601 should be used for SD video, and